Is Shemar Moore Returning To ‘Criminal Minds’ For The Season Finale?

 A post shared by Shemar Moore (@shemarfmoore) on

 But Deadline is making it clear that the reunion of Shemar Moore/Criminal Minds will be short-lived.
-The official statement is that Moore is coming back to Criminal Minds as a guest star only on May 10, and fans should not expect him back for Season 13.
-However, some details about the where, when, and why have leaked about the Criminal Minds/Shemar Moore reunion.
+The official statement is that Moore is coming back to Criminal Minds as a guest star only, on May 10th, and fans should not expect him back for season thirteen.
+But some details about the where, when, and why have leaked about the Criminal Minds/Shemar Moore reunion.

 “In the episode, Morgan brings the BAU a lead in the case against serial killer and escaped convict Mr. Scratch, who has wreaked havoc on the team all season.”

-But fans of Shemar Moore know that even though he has loyalty to Criminal Minds (he is an original Criminal Minds cast member and has been in 251 episodes) he left the series to “try new things.”
+But fans of Shemar Moore know that even though he has loyalty to Criminal Minds (he is an original Criminal Minds cast member, and has been in 251 episodes) he left the series to “try new things.”
 But Moore hasn’t gone far, as he is making his debut on a new CBS series, S.W.A.T., where he will also serve as a producer on the project.

 Late Night Reflecting… Peaceful..
 Always Dreaming…eyes closed or eyes open….
 Sleep with The Angels… or… Have a feel good day… Baby Boy Out ✌????????????????????????????❤️